 Two opposite poles: one the one hand, you have the hasty, barely cohesive handwriting that reminds one of barbed wire, but on the other, you see shockingly perfect artistic “calligraphy. ” These are intertwined to express the multifaceted intensity and emotion that Dostoevsky wanted to instill into the printed word.

 Dostoevsky’s calligraphy is a world of artistic images, a richness which reflects the creative world of the writer.
 Myshkin, the main hero of The Idiot, is called an “artist of handwriting” or an “artist” who can express, in the contours of letters, the character of a person.
 Though perhaps. the true artist and soul reader was Dostoevsky himself.

 Dostoevsky’s multifaceted notes are united only by one thing: his unutterable genius, his endless search for the “perfect novel,” as Boris Tomashevksy said.

-So, next time someone tells you that you lack a consistent writing style, say “I’m still searching for perfection...just like Dostoevsky.”
+So, next time someone tells you that you lack a consistent writing style, just answer “I’m still searching for my perfect novel...just like Dostoevsky.”